-Policy Each State will insure compliance with established BLM engine module standards.
-Standardization in training, equipment, communication, organization, and operating procedures is required to effectively perform arduous duties, in multi-agency environments, and in operations in a wide variety of geographic areas.
-Standard operating procedures for fire management activities involving water as the suppression agent delivered by engines and portable pumps shall include the use of approved Class A foam concentrate to improve the efficiency of water except near watercourses where accidental spillage or overspray of overspray of the chemical could be harmful to the aquatic ecosystem.
+Each state will insure compliance with established BLM engine module standards.
+Standardization in training, equipment, communication, organization, and operating procedures are required to effectively perform arduous duties in multi-agency environments, various geographic areas.
+Where water is the suppression agent delivered by engines and portable pumps, use Class A foam concentrate to improve the efficiency of water except near watercourses because accidental spillage or overspray of overspray of the chemical could be harmful to the aquatic ecosystem.